The Structural Complexity of Matrix-Vector Multiplication: Introduction

-\paragraph{Dynamic Setting} We extend \Cref{thm: omv_constant_vc} by allowing $\mM$ to undergo row and column updates.
-The proof is given in \Cref{sec:dynamicov}. \begin{restatable}{theorem}{thmdynamicOMv}{(Dynamic Online Matrix-Vector Multiplication).} Given a matrix $\mM \in \{0,1\}^{m\times n}$, there is a data structure $\mathcal{D}$ with $\tilde{O}(mn)$ preprocessing time that supports row and column updates (insertions/deletions) to $\mM$ in $\tilde O(n)$ and $\tilde O(m)$ time respectively.
-Upon querying the data structure $\mathcal{D}$ with a vector $v\in \R^n$, it outputs $\mM v$ in $\tilde O(mn^{1-1/d^*}+n)$ time, with high probability, where $d^*$ is the largest corrupted VC-dimension of $\mM$ throughout the history of its updates. \end{restatable} In the special case where the updates to $\mM$ keep its corrupted VC-dimension $d$ invariant, each matrix-vector product is computed with high probability in $\tilde{O}(mn^{1-1/d}+n)$ time.
+\textbf{Dynamic Setting.} We extend \Cref{thm: omv_constant_vc} by allowing $\mM$ to undergo row and column updates.
+The proof is given in \Cref{sec:dynamicov}. \begin{restatable}{theorem}{thmdynamicOMv}{(Dynamic Online Matrix-Vector Multiplication).} Given a matrix $\mM \in \{0,1\}^{m\times n}$, there is a data structure $\mathcal{D}$ with $\tilde{O}(mn)$ preprocessing time that supports row and column updates (insertions/deletions) to $\mM$ in $\tilde O(n)$ and $\tilde O(m)$ time, respectively.
+Upon querying $\mathcal{D}$ with a vector $v\in \R^n$, it outputs $\mM v$ in $\tilde O(nm^{1-1/d^*}+m)$ time, with high probability, where $d^*$ is the largest corrupted VC-dimension of $\mM$ throughout the history of its updates. \end{restatable}

-\paragraph{Extensions to Transposed Matrices.} Assume we have a small VC-dimension bound on $\mM^\top$, then the VC-dimension of $\mM$ could be much larger than that of $\mM^\top$.
-If $d$ bounds the VC-dimension of $\mM^\top$, then the best bound on the VC-dimension of $\mM$ is $2^{d+1}$ \citep{Assouad1983DensitED}, so \Cref{thm: omv_constant_vc} would have only $\tilde O(mn^{1-1/2^d})$ query time.
-To alleviate this substantial slow-down in \Cref{thm: omv_constant_vc,thm:dynamicOMv}, we extend the algorithms so their complexity is also bounded by the VC-dimension of $\mM^\top$.
+\textbf{Transposed Matrices.} If the VC-dimension of $\mM^\top$ is $d$, then the VC-dimension of $\mM$ is at most $2^{d+1}$ \citep{Assouad1983DensitED}, so \Cref{thm: omv_constant_vc} runs in $\tilde O(nm^{1-1/2^d}+m)$ time.
+To address this slow-down, we extend the algorithm to bound its complexity by the VC-dimension of $\mM^\top$.